aiwizards/aiyprojects-raspbian/HACKING.md

-# Set up the image
+# Setting up the image

 We recommend using [the images](https://aiyprojects.withgoogle.com/voice) we provide.
 Those images are based on [Raspbian](https://www.raspberrypi.org/downloads/raspbian/),